acritelli/certificateSSH/README.md

 These roles are designed for RHEL-based systems (tested on CentOS 7.2), but could easily be extended to work with other systems.

+A blog article with more discussion and a demo can be found [here.](https://www.acritelli.com/post/ansible_certificate_ssh/)

 # Roles

 The following roles, in order of execution, are implemented.
 Additional information about each role can be found in the role's README file.